Illuminae (The Illuminae Files_01) by Amie Kaufman and Jay Kristoff (2015)

 Well, let’s start off with the unique layout of this book.
 Illuminae: The Illuminae Files_01 is exactly that, a giant stack of files outlaying an exciting tale triggered by the attack on Kerenza, an illegal mining colony.
 Told via emails, video/audio transcripts, interviews, and other files, we get to follow mostly Kady and Ezra who broke up just before their world ended only to be thrown back together if only to figure out the murky truths behind it all.

 Basically this book takes all traditional guidelines for writing a novel and ejects them into space without ceremony.
 This series does its own thing in format and story, which makes it both refreshing and strange to read.
 I absolutely think that this was a really cool, ambitious, and creative way to tell a story, especially one that travels around space with warships and hackers galore.
 But although I think this angle worked for this book in general, and clearly with a large percentage of its readers, it didn’t quite work for me.
+In the end it became a DNF (unless you count skimming).

 And thus it is confirmed that this will be an unpopular opinion post.